Were You Born to Sell?

 The theory that anyone can become a skilled salesperson is frequently promoted in the corporate world and easy to see in articles written by sales consultants because they stand to profit off of the thesis that “anybody can sell.”

 Theoretically, anyone in decent health can run a marathon, but as an avid runner will tell you, when the pain begins to kick in around mile 15, only those with a passion and drive to run will finish.
+I felt like i wanted to have my night mouth guard with me.

 Just like in distance running, the foundation of being an effective sales professional begins with an intense desire for consistent, positive interpersonal interaction.
 This is typically instilled in an individual while young.